gregwhitaker/gradle-monorepo-example/project-a/README.md

     ./gradlew run

-If successful, you will see `FooBar` printed in the console.
+If successful, you will see the following in the console:

+    > Task :run
+    FooBar